 Research Population, Procedures and Design

-The research population consisted of 213 10th grade students (female 53%; male 47%) in 3 schools of the Arabic sector, in the northern part of Israel.
-In each school, one class was the experimental group (PBL-HOCS) (N=104) and the other was the control (traditional approach) (N=109).
-2 experienced biology teachers (female and male) taught the 2 groups in the 6 classes of the 3 schools; each in the control and the experimental class at the same school.
-One of those teachers has a seniority of 16 years and the other 19.
-Both have a master's degree in science education.
+The research population consisted of 213 10th-grade students (53% female; 47% male) in three schools in the Arabic sector in the northern part of Israel.
+In each school, one class was the experimental group (PBL-HOCS) (N=104) and the other was the control (traditional approach) (N=109) group.
+Two experienced biology teachers (female and male) taught the two groups in the six classes of the three schools, in both the control and the experimental classes at the same school.
+One of those teachers had sixteen years’ experience and the other nineteen.
+Both hold a master's degree in science education.
 It is important to note that these teachers received training in PBL from the researcher and were closely monitored to implement intervention strategies throughout the study.

-The PBL-based pre-post-intervention and the control traditional teaching were pursued during one school year in 10th grade classes of secondary schools.
-The main teaching and assessment strategies applied in the PBL classes were: case studies, question asking and mini projects.
+The PBL-based pre-post intervention and the control traditional teaching were conducted for one school year in 10th-grade classes in high schools.
+The main teaching and assessment strategies applied in the PBL classes were: case studies; asking questions; and mini projects.

-The Model of PBL-based Teaching and Learning of in the Experimental Group
+The PBL-based Teaching and Learning Model in the Experimental Group

-It is important to emphasize that despite the advantages of the PBL method, previous studies (e.g. Herreid 2003; Ribeiro 2011; Wood 1994; Wong and Day 2009) have shown some shortfalls to this method.
-Implementation of PBL requires commitment, dedication of time, great effort, lots of preparation.
-These studies come to the conclusion that a considerable resistance is to be expected when beginning to develop PBL in science education or other areas.
-Wong and Day 2009 suggesting an Assessment of short and long-term outcomes to demonstrate that the teaching method is achieving its goals for students is needed to reassure stakeholders that the effort devoted to PBL is worthwhile.
-In this study, In order to bring about the success of the intervention and the advancement of the subject, a thorough preparation was made and cooperation from both teachers and students was demanded.
+It is important to emphasize that despite the advantages of the PBL method, previous studies (e.g. Herreid 2003; Ribeiro 2011; Wood 1994; Wong and Day 2009) have revealed certain shortfalls to this method.
+The implementation of PBL requires commitment, time, a great amount of effort, and considerable preparation.
+These studies concluded that a considerable amount of resistance is to be expected when beginning to develop PBL in science education or other areas.
+Wong and Day 2009 suggested that it is necessary to carry out an assessment of short- and long-term outcomes to demonstrate that the teaching method is achieving its goals for students, in order to reassure stakeholders that the effort devoted to PBL is worthwhile.
+In this study, in order to ensure the success of the intervention and the advancement of the subject, a thorough preparation was carried out and cooperation from both teachers and students was demanded.

-The PBL model relates to planning the teaching process and organizing the lesson, selecting the problems around which the learning will be organized, preparing the learning materials and teaching, defining the roles of the teacher and the student, and evaluation of students' achievements.
+The PBL model relates to planning the teaching process and organizing the lesson, selecting the problems around which the learning will be organized, preparing the learning materials and teaching, defining the roles of the teacher and the students, and evaluating the students' achievements.

-The main characteristics of teaching in this model are: the problems faced by the students are problems of daily life that invite an authentic solution as possible; the issues and concepts involved in solving the problem are related to several disciplines; group working; The role of the teacher is to guide the groups and to promote their work and to be an expert; This model requires collecting information and learning new concepts and topics.
-The student must identify the knowledge he needs and use additional sources to acquire this knowledge.
-Developing lesson plans using the PBL method required the following steps:
+The main characteristics of teaching in this model are: the problems faced by the students concern daily life, which call for as authentic a solution as possible; the issues and concepts involved in solving the problem relate to several disciplines; group work; and the role of the teacher is to guide the groups, promote their work and act as an expert.
+This model requires collecting information and learning new concepts and topics.
+The student must identify the knowledge he/she needs and use additional sources to acquire it.
+Developing lesson plans using the PBL method involved the following steps:

-1. Identifying the learning outcomes in relation to learning objectives: content and knowledge in the topics studied, skills for problem solving, HOCS, and social skills.
+1. Identifying learning outcomes in relation to learning objectives: content and knowledge in the topics studied, PB skills, HOCS, and social skills.

-2. The definition of the student's assessment method refers to the definition of the products to be tested, and problem solving capabilities, the definition of the evaluation tools, and the criteria and grades for each criterion.
+2. Defining the student's assessment method involved identifying the products to be tested, PS capabilities, and defining the evaluation tools and the criteria and grades for each criterion.